 Combined application: clip-on weight inside and hidden adhesive weight on outside (Mercedes).
-The dimensions can be set. (see MANUAL SETTING c1-t2)

-To check the type of correction selected, hold the but-
+The dimensions can be set. (see MANUAL SETTING c1-t2) To check the type of correction selected, hold the butsymbol appears with the correction weights flashing in the right application position.